UCL/dcprogs/documentation/source/manual/missedeventsG.rst

 Missed-Events Likelihood :math:`{}^eG(t)`
 =========================================

-The callable object :cpp:class:`DCProgs::MissedEventsG` provides an interface to compute the likelihood :math:`{}^eG(t)` of open and shut events as a function of their lengths, for a fixed :math:`Q`-matrix.
+The callable object :cpp:class:`HJCFIT::MissedEventsG` provides an interface to compute the likelihood :math:`{}^eG(t)` of open and shut events as a function of their lengths, for a fixed :math:`Q`-matrix.
 It has the ability to compute both exact and approximate missed-events likelihood, returning one or the other depending on a given time cutoff.

 The asymptotic expression of the likelihood can be computed from the knowledge of the roots of a specific equations.
 On the one hand, root-finding can be a fairly difficult numerical operation.
-On the other, it would be more convenient if we can initialize :cpp:class:`DCProgs::MissedEventsG` directly from a :math:`Q`-matrix object.
+On the other, it would be more convenient if we can initialize :cpp:class:`HJCFIT::MissedEventsG` directly from a :math:`Q`-matrix object.
 As such, there are several means to initialize the functor:

 - from the knowledge of the roots and the determinant equations